Hisense's Overseas Annual Revenue Surpasses $12.2 Billion USD

 Hisense Group Announces New Goals for the Future at 55th Anniversary

-QINGDAO, China, Oct.
-22, 2024 /PRNewswire/ -- Hisense, a leading brand in global consumer Electronics and home appliances, announced a remarkable milestone with its overseas business revenue surpassing $12.2 billion USD in the fiscal year of 2023.
+DUBAI, UAE, Oct.
+28, 2024 /PRNewswire/ -- Hisense, a leading brand in global consumer Electronics and home appliances, announced a remarkable milestone with its overseas business revenue surpassing $12.2 billion USD in the fiscal year of 2023.
 This significant achievement was revealed at the Group's 55th-anniversary celebrations, at which the company also unveiled its ambitious future goals.

 Continue Reading